-Hiking holidays are a great way to spend your time off.
-These trips are often done at new trails and areas you've never been before and that is part of the excitement.
-Often, people do a bit of hiking while they are packing their trip with other activities and do not specifically plan for their outdoor adventure.
-Shore excursions from cruise ships are a prime example of this.
+Hiking holidays are a great way to spend your time off, and hiking new trails or exploring areas you've never visited before is part of the excitement.
+Often, people do a bit of hiking while they are packing their trip with other activities and do not specifically plan for their outdoor adventure, ultimately forgetting to pack essential hiking equipment.
+Shore excursions from cruise ships in the Caribbean are a prime example of this.

 Being able to contact someone for help is probably the most important thing in an outdoor emergency.
 Popularity of mobile phones has helped adventurers be rescued in a timely manner.
 Make sure your device from home works in your new location and be prepared that you may not have a signal when outdoors.
 Consider renting a local phone, for use during your trip.
 Satellite phones can also be rented and provide connectivity, even in remote locations.

 Mirrors and whistles serve to attract attention and are very reliable.
 They do not run out of battery or lose signal.
 Mirrors can reflect light to passing planes or other people, and whistles work well to draw attention, too!
 Both are very lightweight and portable.

 Most day hikes are just that, hikes that are over in one day.
 Spending the night outside only happens if there is a problem, but you should be prepared for it.
 Healthy people can generally go several weeks without food, but why try it!?
 Carrying some extra food, in case you have to sleep out, can make a big difference for comfort and morale.
 I am not saying to carry a full buffet, but a few energy bars are lightweight and can make you more comfy waiting for help or while your figure your plan out.